-Follow the track east along the ridge toward Cahuenga Peak.
-The trail is more gradual now, climbing 175 feet over 1/3 mile to the summit.
-The northern slopes are recovering robustly from wildfire damage, but there are several scorched remnants along this side of the mountain.
+Follow Aileen Getty Ridge Trail east along the ridge toward Cahuenga Peak.
+The trail is more gradual now, climbing 145 feet over 1/3 mile to the summit.
+Looking over your shoulder, you’ll get nice views of Burbank Peak and more distant ridges in the Santa Monica Mountains.

-Cahuenga Peak is linked to Hollywood history, having been purchased in the 1930s by Howard Hughes who desired to build a home here for Ginger Rogers.
-She refused, and decades later a group of investors set out to build a housing development on the peak.
+Cahuenga Peak is linked to Hollywood history because it was purchased in the 1930s by Howard Hughes.
+Hughes desired to build a home on Cahuenga Peak for Ginger Rogers.
+She refused and the peak remained undeveloped.
+Decades later a group of investors set out to build a housing development on the peak.
 This time it was the citizens of Los Angeles who refused.
-In April of 2010, Cahuenga Peak was rescued from impending development by the Save the Sign campaign, which purchased the peak and donated it to Los Angeles to become part of Griffith Park.
+In April of 2010, Cahuenga Peak was rescued from impending development by the Save the Sign Campaign, which purchased the peak and donated it to Los Angeles to become part of Griffith Park.

 Go over a shorter undulation in the ridge for a clear view of the backside of the Hollywood Sign (at the newly named Hugh Hefner Overlook).
-For a closer look, follow the single-track to the end and step out on Mount Lee Road.
+For a closer look, follow the single-track to the end and step out on Mount Lee Drive.
 Hang a right and take the paved road up to the top of Mount Lee for a view of the back of the tall famous letters through the chain-link fence.
 Mount Lee is 120 feet shorter and less than 0.4 mile from Cahuenga Peak, making it easy to visit both summits.

-After taking in the view from above this LA landmark, simple return the way you came for a three-mile round trip hike.
-Wonder View Trail provides a great outing for those who want to see the Hollywood Sign, but prefer to hike a rugged single-track instead of refined paved and dirt fire roads.
-Wonder View Trail climbs a fair amount of elevation over a relatively short distance, making it a fulfilling hike that is great for entertaining out-of-town visitors.
+Burbank Peak Trail and Aileen Getty Ridge Trail provide a great outing for those who want to see the Hollywood Sign, but prefer to hike rugged single tracks instead of refined paved and dirt fire roads.
+This hike has a fair amount of elevation over a relatively short distance, making it a fulfilling hike that is great for entertaining out-of-town visitors.

 Trailhead address: Wonder View Drive & Lake Hollywood Drive, Los Angeles, CA 90068

 |Lake Hollywood Reservoir Walking Trail |

 This 3.5-mile loop circles a peaceful fence-enclosed reservoir in the hills below the Hollywood Sign.